MattMcFarland/Titanium-NavigationWindow-Example/README.md

 $.win1.open();
 ```
 > Looks like our index.js is a very simple deal.
 First thing you want to ignore is the function openBlueWindow(e) - because that's not happening when you run the app.
 The last line $.win1.open() is the only thing that fires when you start it.  $.win1.open() is clearly opening something with the id of win1, which just so happens to be our NavigationWindow!
+What about that openBlueWindow(e) ??
+Take a look at the xml file above for index, look at the button.

 #### app/views/bluewin.xml:
 ```xml